credibil/vdc/README.md

 Issuance and Identity libraries for use in `OpenID` Verifiable Credentials solutions.

 > [!CAUTION]
 >
-> The code in this repository is under active development.
->
-> We still have much to do and welcome feedback and contributions.
+> This repository is archived as development has been moved to <https://github.com/credibil/vdc>.

 ## OpenID for Verifiable Credentials